UNCCharlotteHCILab/aside_main/README.md

 aside_backend
 =============

-This repository exists for the main aside code base, not including Eside or the interface
+This repository is the primary repositiory for aside.
+It contains a branch for each version customized for a study